Rod McDonald (footballer, born 1992): Coventry City

 On 19 May 2017, McDonald was signed by Coventry City on a two-year contract for an undisclosed fee.
 McDonald made his debut for the Sky Blues in a 3–0 victory over Notts County on the opening day of the 2017–18 League Two season.

 AFC Wimbledon

 On 2 August 2018, McDonald joined League One side AFC Wimbledon for an undisclosed fee.

 Carlisle United

 On 3 August 2020, McDonald joined Carlisle United on a two-year deal.
 He was released by the club at the end of the 2021–22 season.

 Crewe Alexandra

 On 27 June 2022, McDonald agreed to join Crewe Alexandra upon the expiration of his Carlisle United contract.
 He started in Crewe's opening game of the 2022–23 season, a 2–1 victory over Rochdale at Spotland on 30 July 2022.
 Five weeks later, on 3 September 2023, he scored his first Crewe goal in a 2–1 League Two defeat by Stevenage at Gresty Road.
+At the end of the season, he was offered a new contract by the club.

+Harrogate Town

+On 9 June 2023, it was announced that McDonald had declined the contract extension from Crewe Alexandra, in order to sign for Harrogate Town upon expiry of his contract.
+He made his Harrogate debut in the club's opening game of the season, a 1–0 win at Doncaster on 5 August 2023, and scored his first Harrogate goal on 4 November 2023, in Harrogate's 5–1 FA Cup first round win at Marine.

+Notts County

+On 24 June 2024, McDonald signed for fellow League Two side Notts County on a two-year deal for an undisclosed fee.

 Personal life

-His father Rodney was a professional footballer for Partick Thistle as well as many other clubs, as is his older brother Clayton.
+His father, Rodney, was a professional footballer for Walsall as well as many other clubs, as is his older brother Clayton.